What Kind of Staffing Agency Do You Need? Local Employers have MANY Choices!

-Today’s employers face a wide range of staffing challenges requiring them to look outside their organization for solutions!
+Today’s employers face a wide range of staffing challenges – often requiring them to look outside their organization for solutions!

 The good news is that the “staffing industry” is made up of a large and diverse group of companies who in aggregate have the solutions employers need.

-The bad news is that it’s sometimes difficult for employers to know what type of staffing company to go with for which type of service solution.
+The bad news is that it’s sometimes difficult for employers to know what type of staffing company to go with for what type of service solution.

 The Lines between Direct Hire and Temporary Staffing Have Blurred.